luangjokaj/sos/README.md

 - [Amphetamine](https://itunes.apple.com/ch/app/amphetamine/id937984704?mt=12) - Amphetamine is a little app that lives in your menu bar.
 With Amphetamine, you can effortlessly override your energy saver settings and keep your Mac awake.
 - [SkyFonts](https://skyfonts.com/) - The simplest way to try, install, and manage fonts.
 - [1Password](https://1password.com/) - 1Password remembers them all for you.
 Save your passwords and log in to sites with a single click.
 It's that simple.
-- [LastPass](https://www.lastpass.com/) - LastPass remembers all your passwords, so you don't have to.
 - [Fantastical](https://flexibits.com/fantastical) - The calendar app you won't be able to live without.
 - [HandBrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
 - [MacTracker](http://mactracker.ca/) - Mactracker provides detailed information on every Apple Macintosh, iPod, iPhone, and iPad ever made.